Geography of Guyana

-The Geography of Guyana comprises the physical characteristics of the country in Northern South America and part of Caribbean South America, bordering the North Atlantic Ocean, between Suriname and Venezuela, with a land area of approximately 214,969 square km.
+The Geography of Guyana comprises the physical characteristics of the country in Northern South America and part of Caribbean South America, bordering the North Atlantic Ocean, between Suriname and Venezuela, with a land area of approximately 214,969 sqkm.
 The country is situated between 1 and 9 north latitude and between 56 and 62 west longitude.
 With a 459 km-long Atlantic coastline on the northeast, Guyana is bounded by Venezuela on the west, Brazil on the west and south, and Suriname on the east.

 Geographic regions

 The land comprises three main geographical zones: the coastal plain, the white sand belt and the interior highlands.

 The coastal plain, which occupies about 5 percent of the country's area, is home to more than 90 percent of its inhabitants.
 The plain ranges from five to six kilometers wide and extends from the Corentyne River in the east to the Venezuelan border in the northwest.

 The coastal plain is made up largely of alluvial mud swept out to sea by the Amazon River, carried north by ocean currents, and deposited on the Guyanese shores.
 A rich clay of great fertility, this mud overlays the white sands and clays formed from the erosion of the interior bedrock and carried seaward by the rivers of Guyana.
 Because much of the coastal plain floods at high tide, efforts to dam and drain this area have gone on since the 18th century.
-A recent global remote sensing analysis suggested that there were 1,178 km^{2} of tidal flats in Guyana, making it the 30th ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 1,178 km2 of tidal flats in Guyana, making it the 30th ranked country in terms of tidal flat area.

 Guyana has no well-defined shoreline or sandy beaches.
 Approaching the ocean, the land gradually loses elevation until it includes many areas of marsh and swamp.
 Seaward from the vegetation line is a region of mud flats, shallow brown water, and sandbars.
 Off New Amsterdam, these mud flats extend almost 25 km.
 The sandbars and shallow water are a major impediment to shipping, and incoming vessels must partially unload their cargoes offshore in order to reach the docks at Georgetown and New Amsterdam.

 A line of swamps forms a barrier between the white sandy hills of the interior and the coastal plain.
 These swamps, formed when water was prevented from flowing onto coastal croplands by a series of dams, serve as reservoirs during periods of drought.